chasecee/loop/README.md

 - **Next/Previous**: Navigation buttons with real-time response
 - **Activate Media**: Click on any media item to jump to it instantly
 - **Loop Management**: Drag to reorder with real-time updates, toggle loop modes
-- **System Settings**: Brightness, WiFi, updates with instant feedback
+- **System Settings**: Brightness, system status, updates with instant feedback

 ### API Endpoints